DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ***
 ## Jshint warnings

-In order to remove warnings such as<br>
+In order to remove warnings such as:<br>
 * **'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6')**
 * **'template literal syntax' is only available in ES6 (use 'esversion: 6')**
 <br><br>Solution: I had to<br>